kiburualex/dpo-php-interview/README.md

 ![alt text](static/redis.png)

-Run the worker to consume the task
+Run the worker to consume the email task
-To send the email request

 `$ docker exec -it app sh`